yovitsa/2420_assignment_1/README.md

 6. Select Authentication method **SSH Key**
 7. Click **+ Additional Options**, and Select **Add Inatilaztion cripts**, and **Paste** the content in the **Enter user data here** text box
 ![Additional Options](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/a.png)
-8. Review additional options offered by Digital Ocean, and choose accordiign to your needs.
+8. Review additional options offered by DigitalOcean, and choose accordiign to your needs.
 Please note that all those sections are **Optional**
 9. Click **Create Droplet** located in the bottom right corner.

 *Check if everything went well.
 Click "[Your actual project name]" located in the top left corner under the dropdown menu **Projects**.
 When inside your projects under the tab __Resources__, you should see your newly created droplet.
 Refer to the image below*